Chiral Altermagnetic Magnetoelectrics

-Chirality, characterized by the non-superimposability of a crystal structure with its mirror image, is a ubiquitous property in natural systems.
-The chiral crystal is only permitted in the 65 Sohncke space groups that lack inversion, mirror, or other roto-inversion symmetries~\cite{add32}.
-This distinctive structural characteristic endows materials with numerous fascinating phenomena, such as unconventional magnetotransport behavior~\cite{add33,add34,add35,add36}, quantum responses to circularly polarized light~\cite{add37,add38,add39}, and enhanced catalytic performance~\cite{add40,add41,add42}.
-Recent advances have extended structural chirality into the realm of band topology, sparking considerable interest in the emerging field of chiral topological materials~\cite{add43,add44,add45,add46}.
-Representative examples include unconventional quasiparticles with high topological charges in the CoSi-family, accompanied by characteristics of long Fermi arcs~\cite{add47,add48,add49}.
-While significant progress has been achieved in non-magnetic, ferromagnetic, and antiferromagnetic systems, the exploration of second-order topological insulators (SOTIs) based on chiral AMs remains a completely uncharted territory.
+Among the various strategies for enriching altermagnetic functionalities, structural chirality provides a particularly attractive degree of freedom.
+Owing to the non-superimposability of a structure and its mirror image, the chiral crystal exists only in the 65 Sohncke space groups, which lack inversion, mirror, and roto-inversion symmetries~\cite{add32}.
+This distinctive structural property gives rise to a wide range of intriguing phenomena, including unconventional magnetotransport behavior~\cite{add33,add34,add35,add36}, quantum responses to circularly polarized light~\cite{add37,add38,add39}, and enhanced catalytic performance~\cite{add40,add41,add42}.
+Interestingly, the symmetry breaking inherent to chiral crystals also provides a favorable setting for unconventional couplings between electric and magnetic degrees of freedom~\cite{HN-Zheng2024}.
+Although substantial progress has been made in nonmagnetic, ferromagnetic, and antiferromagnetic chiral systems, chiral AMs remain largely unexplored.

-In this letter, leveraging the synthesized antiferromagnetic three-dimensional (3D) metal-organic framework (MOF) K[Co(HCOO)$_3$] \cite{add50}, we unveil the unprecedented intertwining of chiral lattice, altermagnetism, second-order topological states, and anomalous transport properties.
-Specifically, the 3D MOF K[Co(HCOO)$_3$] with a hexagonal chiral lattice exhibits altermagnetic semiconducting properties in left/right-handed (C$_L$/C$_R$) enantiomers, accompanied by $\emph{g}$-wave symmetry splitting in 3D momentum space.
-Furthermore, we demonstrate the emergence of second-order topological insulating states, manifested as alternating spin-up and spin-down one-dimensional (1D) hinge states along three of the six 1D boundaries of the tubular sample, exhibiting an alternating distribution pattern.
-Remarkably, chiral control enables switching between these distinct spin-polarized 1D boundaries.
-Such chirality control further manifests itself in anomalous transport properties: the AHE and MOEs appear with opposite sign in the two enantiomers, demonstrating a universal chirality-locked transport in an altermagnetic topological material.
+Magnetoelectric materials, in which magnetic order induces electric polarization or electric polarization in turn influences magnetic order, provide a fundamental platform for coupling electric and magnetic degrees of freedom in solids.
+Recent studies on AMs have largely focused on systems where ferroelectric polarization is employed to manipulate spin-related properties~\cite{add24,add25,add26,YQ-Zhu2025,MQ-Gu2025,ZY-Zhu2025}.
+For instance, it has been shown that in certain hybrid improper ferroelectrics $\mathrm{[C(NH_2)_3]Cr(HCOO)_3}$~\cite{MQ-Gu2025}, the altermagnetic spin splitting is strongly coupled to the ferroelectric polarization, offering opportunities for electric-field control of spin states.
+Nevertheless, nonpolar AMs may enable electric polarization driven directly by N\'eel-vector reorientation, thereby providing a new pathway toward altermagnetic magnetoelectrics~\cite{XH-Tu2026,YX-Zhang2025,WT-Guo2025}.